tenq/bojler/docs/foundations.md

 <div class="callout callout--info">
     <p><strong>Heading utility classes</strong> You can use specific heading utility classes to apply heading styles to any element you want in your email template.
 Read more about it <a href="/utility-classes/#headings">here</a>.</p>
 </div>

+## Links
+We've updated default link styles to make them prettier.
+Underline is removed and new default color is applied.

+You can change default link color in `settings/_core.scss`, look for `$link-color` variable.